benbankes/speedtest-pi/README.md

 # speedtest-pi
-Log internet bandwidth to a CSV file with a Raspberry Pi.
+Automatically log internet bandwidth to a CSV file with a Raspberry Pi

 ## Install
 After installing Raspbian, run the following commands in a terminal: